 (4) The affidavit must be made within 7 days before the originating process is filed.

-Note: An example of the affidavit in support of an application for winding-up in insolvency for failure to comply with a statutory demand is shown in Note 2 to these Rules.
+Note: An example of the affidavit in support of an application for winding-up in insolvency for failure to comply with a statutory demand is shown in Note 2 to these rules.

 5.5 Consent of liquidator (Corporations Act s.
-532(9)) — Form 8
+532(9)) (Form 8)

 (1) In this rule —